There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Ultrasound scans

-Diagnostic ultrasound has gained traction in the rehab world over the last decade.
+Ultrasound has gained traction in the rehab world over the last decade.
 Although the technology has been around for quite some time, it has become more affordable for most clinics recently.
 This type of ultrasound may be used by a physician, radiologist, or physical therapist.

 Farooqi et al. performed a systematic review and meta-analysis of the use of diagnostic ultrasound in patients with rotator cuff tears.

 The studies looked at over 2,000 shoulders and found that ultrasound was better at detecting tears in the supraspinatus and biceps tendons than the subscapularis tendon.
+Ultrasound also shows more diagnostic accuracy for full-thickness than partial-thickness tears.

 When compared to magnetic resonance imaging (MRI), there was no difference in the ultrasound’s ability to reveal rotator cuff tears.
-Regardless of which imaging method is used, what’s more important is that a tear is present as it has the potential to lead to other problems down the road.
+Regardless of which method is used, what’s more important is that a tear is present as it has the potential to lead to other problems down the road.

 Rotator cuff injury treatments